GaelRigaud/BeamHardening-Correction/README.md

 # BeamHardening-Correction
 This repository allows to correct the beam-hardening effect in computerized tomography assuming to know the spectrum of the source and the type of materials.

+## References
+The code here implements the results from
+* G. Rigaud, "On Analytical Solutions to Beam-Hardening", Sensing and Imaging, 2017, 18:5, 17pp

 ## Beam-hardening